 Unlocking your Samsung phone, or in fact, unlocking any Android smartphone, is required if you plan on using your phone on a cheaper mobile network, or if when are abroad on holiday and want to save a lot of money by using a local SIM card.
 When you're finished your contract and want a new phone, you can get it unlocked before passing it on to a member of your family or a friend.
 If you plan on selling your Samsung Galaxy smartphone, for example on eBay, you will definitely increase the resale value by unlocking it so that it will work on any mobile phone network.

-In this free guide, we'll explain the process involved with unlocking a Samsung Galaxy phone.
-We show you how to tell if your phone is actually locked, where the IMEI number in on your phone and then we’ll go into detail about each of the major UK phone networks and give you the best methods of unlocking a Samsung phone on each network.
-In most cases you’ll want to get your phone network to unlock the phone for you, but in cases where they won't, for example if you bought the phone from someone on eBay, we’ll show you a simple way to get your Samsung phone unlocked.
+In this free guide, we explain the process involved with unlocking a Samsung Galaxy phone.
+We show you how to tell if your phone is actually locked, where the IMEI number in on your phone and then we'll go into detail about each of the major UK phone networks and give you the best methods of unlocking a Samsung phone on each network.
+In most cases you'll want to get your phone network to unlock the phone for you, but in cases where they won't, for example if you bought the phone from someone on eBay, we'll show you a simple way to get your Samsung phone unlocked.

 Benefits of Unlocking

-People often ask why phones are locked.
+People often ask why Samsung phones are locked.
 The simple reason is that if a phone is locked to one network, it is likely that person will stay on that network for the lifetime of that phone, and probably longer because they get seduced by the upgrades.
 But by unlocking your Samsung Galaxy you can choose to switch networks and save quite a bit of cash.
 You can also delay your upgrade cycle by 6 or 12 months and move to a SIM only deal.
 With a Sim Only deal you will pay much less than a standard contract and get exactly the same number of minutes and get the same amount of data.

 There are 3 reasons why you would want to unlock your Samsung Galaxy Smartphone.
 You can switch to a cheaper network provided your contract is over.
 You can use a local sim card while abroad and save on roaming costs.
 And your phone will be worth more money when you come to sell it because it is unlocked.

-In the EU it is perfectly legal to unlock your smartphone.
-All of the UK networks offer a method of unlocking, although some make you jump through a lot of hoops.
+In the EU it is absolutely legal to unlock your smartphone.
+Each of the UK networks offer a method of unlocking, although some make you jump through a lot of hoops.
 There are also some third party companies who have organised deals with the networks so that they can also unlock a Samsung phone without making it difficult.
 Remember that although we talk about Samsung Galaxy phones, any Android smartphone can be unlocked using these methods.
 If you want to unlock an iPhone you can also do that.

 How to check if your Samsung Galaxy is already locked